 The charity's share of the recovery plan contributions amounts to £5,488 per annum, increasing by 3% each year until 31 January 2025.
-The total contributions due under the original recovery plan amounting to £40,179 was recognised as a liability in the balance sheet in the year ended 31 March 2016.
+The total amount due under the original recovery plan amounting to £40,179 was recognised as a liability in the balance sheet in the year ended 31 March 2016.
 The liability has not been discounted to net present value on the grounds of immateriality.

-As a result of recent changes to the recovery plan, effective from 1 April 2019, an additional liability of £6,484 has been recognised in the 31 March 2019 accounts.
+As a result of changes to the recovery plan, effective from 1 April 2019, an additional liability of £6,484 was recognised in the 31 March 2019 accounts.

-The estimated debt on withdrawal from the scheme is £75,353 (effective date 30 September 2018) and it is anticipated that this will reduce over time as a result of the recovery plan contributions and investment returns.
+The estimated debt on withdrawal from the scheme is £85,901 (effective date 30 September 2019) and it is anticipated that this will reduce over time as a result of the recovery plan contributions and investment returns.